 Ahhh, here we go much better.
 Tax efficiency achieved!

 Please note that in both situations they are borrowing exactly the same $780,000.
-It’s just where that debt is sitting and the tax rules associated that has changed.
+It’s just where that debt is sitting and the tax rules associated that have changed.

 In essence, we have $700,000 of investment debt that is now a legitimate claimable expense, meaning a ‘paper’ loss of roughly $14,150.00 per year.
 These losses can be carried over to subsequent years to offset any profits made.